magepages/mpdocs/docs/layered-navigation-pro/user-guide.rst

 * In the **Expand by default** field

-  * **Yes** : The attribute group will already be expanded when the shoppers go to the Categories page.
   * **No** : The shoppers need to click on the attribute group name to expand the filters.
   * **Expand for desktop or mobile or both**: With other options, the attribute set will be expanded for each device type when customers enter the Category page.